omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - added workout description to results add page
 - change mainsite_workouts datetime to timezone.make_aware(datetime)
         - don't think I need localtime on this
+- removed update functions from save function in instance and results
+        - all update functions now live in the respective views.
 Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
         - all foreignkey fields automatically have this, can remove it by db_index=False to save speed